eulersson/PhongoClapRT/FinalSubmission/README.md

 X Assert that user does not enter anti-alising that is less than 1 X Fake specular highlights on reflective and refractive materials creating diameter around light X Simple Parser: Boost Tokenizer
-- Fix shadows --> they should accept a multiplying float instead of a boolean on/off, I can work them out by analysing angle between normal and incoming light and then raise the cosine to get smooth shadows.
+X Fix shadows --> they should accept a multiplying float instead of a boolean on/off, I can work them out by analysing angle between normal and incoming light and then raise the cosine to get smooth shadows.
 - Solve problem with ambient lights
 - Write Docs and tidy up code

 - (after deadline) Ambient Occlusion
+- (after deadline) Fresnel
+- (after deadline) BRDF
 - (after deadline) Depth of Field
 - (after deadline) Implement OpenSubDiv
 - (after deadline) Implement OpenEXR